iron-io/docs/worker/languages/nodejs/index.md

   - ['Node.js', '/nodejs']
 ---

+<b>This approach uses our depreciated workflow.
+Please see <a href='https://github.com/iron-io/dockerworker/tree/master/node'>https://github.com/iron-io/dockerworker/tree/master/node</a> for the current process.</b>

 <span class="notice-highlight">
 Notice -- For the NPM Certificate Error.
 Please use the following in your ".worker" file, instead of <code>build "npm install"</code>:
 </span>